 Alternatively, if the alternate EIS search procedure is applied as described in A.3.3.3.1 to assess the EIS at each grid point, no correction of TRS shall be applied and the no uncertainty contribution shall be considered.

+Please note that the digital error rater uncertainty is included in the random uncertainty, see A.4.2.13.

 <<< END OF CHANGES >>>